 We appreciate the partial support of the Oracle Corporation and NIH-National Cancer Institute grant RC1-CA147489, Interactive Exploration of Temporal Patterns in Electronic Health Records.
-We appreciate the collaboration of researchers at the US Army Pharmacovigilance Center and the Univ. of Maryland Human-Computer Interaction Lab.
+We appreciate the collaboration of researchers at the US Army Pharmacovigilance Center and the University of Maryland Human-Computer Interaction Lab.
+We would like to thank Seth Powsner for his generous feedback and suggestions, and Sigfried Gold for his suggestions during the early phases of the development.